Obligation of non-resident to file income tax return in Estonia

 Application of preferential tax rates of tax treaties and certificate of residency

 In Estonia, the preferential rates of tax treaties can be applied immediately at the moment of payment.
 If a receiver of payment is resident in a country with which Estonia has concluded a tax treaty, the data concerning the residency of the recipient in the other country of the tax treaty must be entered in the register of taxable persons on the basis of a certificate confirmed by the foreign tax authority.
-Based on the data of Annex 2 to Form TSD and INF1, the income tax is immediately calculated at the rates provided for in the tax treaty.
+Based on the data of annex 2 of form TSD and form INF 1, the income tax is immediately calculated at the rates provided for in the tax treaty.

 As long as a non-resident has not submitted the certificate of residency, the rates of the Income Tax Act will apply.